astedmanhitchcock/budgie/README.md

 So, I created this project to handle both those things!

+Next steps?
+Create a REST API and a frontend app to consume it.

 ## Local setup
 - Pull this project down.
 - Cd into the project.